Pet Table Etiquette

 Animals can carry bacteria and diseases that are potentially harmful to humans.
 Ensure that all dishes are clean before serving food to your guests.
 Even better, consider using separate dishes for your furry friends (if you must share table food you can always scrape food into a pet dish rather than allowing them to eat from serving dishes)

 Familiarise yourself with the lists of foods that are potentially dangerous to your pet.
 Ensure that these are kept well away from your pet, especially if you have encouraged them to partake in table food.
 They won’t know what is potentially harmful to them.

 When dining out with your dog at a pet-friendly café, tie your leash to your chair rather than the table leg.
 This can help to avoid any spills or broken dishes.

 Never allow you pet to eat from the restaurant’s dishes or cutlery.

 What are your thoughts?
-Do you have any tips for Pet Table Etiquette?
+Do you have any tips for ?
 What about pet owner horror stories- or maybe unforgiving guests?
 We’d love to hear your tips or comments.

 image source: Crazy_Crow via Flickr